 Participants will be introduced to a strategic methodology that can assist them to organize the work of dismantling racism at St. Kate's.

-Supervision with a Diversity, Equity, and Inclusion Lens
+Supervision With a DEI and Antiracist Lens

 Explore how your social identities impact your relationship with supervisees, encourage meaningful conversation across differences, and improve the overall climate for minoritized staff on campus.